smcpeak/vscode-smcpeak/doc/guides/themes.md

 *scope names* that have been applied to it, from innermost (top) to outermost (bottom) nesting.
-Each scope name is a dotted sequence of words that describe the token the character is in, from least specific (left) to most specific (right), except that the final word indicates the source code language (here "cpp", meaning C++).
+Each scope name is a dotted sequence of words that describe the token the character is in, from least specific (left) to most specific (right).
+The final word indicates the source code language (here "cpp", meaning C++), which seems *less* specific than earlier words when thinking about just one language, but from the perspective of a multi-language text editor, it acts like a further increase in specificity.

 The `scope` attribute is either a string or an array of strings.
 When a single string, it is a *scope selector*.
-A scope selector 'sel' *matches* a scope name 'n' if and only if 'sel' is a *prefix* of (or equal to) 'n', when both are treated as a sequence of dot-separated words.
+A scope selector *matches* a scope name if and only if the selector is a *prefix* of (or equal to) the name, when both are treated as a sequence of dot-separated words.
 If two scope selectors both match the same scope name, the selector that matches more of that name takes precedence.
 If two elements both have scope selectors that match a scope name associated